 Phnom Penh is one of the most visited cities in Cambodia.
 It has a rich culture and history that goes back to the 13th century CE.
 Tourists from all over the world come here to explore its many historic sites and admire its beautiful scenery.
 So, whether you’re looking for cultural sights, gorgeous architecture, or just some good food, this city has it all.
-In this post, I’ve compiled a list of the top tourist attractions and things to do in Phnom Penh that are definitely worth visiting.
+In this post, I’ve compiled a list of the 11 Best and Fun Things to Do in Phnom Penh that are definitely worth visiting.
 Just be sure to get your Cambodian visa beforehand because there are strict rules about entry into this country.

 Things to Do in Phnom Penh